-After taking a first in Social and Political Sciences at Gonville and Caius College, Cambridge, Jimmy got a job with the Oil company Shell.
-Soon afterwards, he quit in order to begin a career in stand up making his name in the Comedy Clubs for his original one line gags and dead pan delivery.
-However it was his nomination for the converted Perrier award in 2001 that bought him to the attention of TV executives.
+After taking a first in Social and Political Sciences at Gonville and Caius College, Cambridge; Jimmy Carr got a job with the Oil company Shell.
+Soon afterwards, he quit in order to begin a career in stand up; making his name in the Comedy Clubs for his original one line gags and dead pan delivery.
+However it was his nomination for the converted Perrier award in 2001; that bought him to the attention of TV executives.

 Jimmy was recruited by Channel 4 to host the game shows such as Distraction and Your Face or Mine?
 In 2004 he released his first stand up DVD entitled simply “Jimmy Carr Live”.

-He was a guest presenter for one episode of Have I Got News For You and has appeared on Never Mind The Buzzcocks twice, and Stephen Fry’s QI.
-He has also presented many 100’s programmes for Channel 4: 100 Worst Pop Records, 100 Worst Britons and 100 Scary Moments.
-He is also a regular guest and interviewer on Loose Ends (BBC Radio 4) and The Fred McCauley Show (BBC Radio Scotland).
+He was a guest presenter for one episode of Have I Got News For You; and has appeared on Never Mind The Buzzcocks twice, and Stephen Fry’s QI.
+Jimmy has also presented many 100’s programmes for Channel 4; 100 Worst Pop Records, 100 Worst Britons and 100 Scary Moments.
+He is also a regular guest and interviewer on Loose Ends (BBC Radio 4); and The Fred McCauley Show (BBC Radio Scotland).

 - Nuts Awards 2014: Funniest Comic